pyControl/docs/docs/user-guide/hardware.md

 import hardware_definition as hw
 ```

-such that hardware objects are accessed as in the examples below:
+such that hardware objects are accessed in the state machine definition as in the examples below:

 ```python